 On the Strip, every major resort has a pool to offer.
 Every pool is serviceable and most are actually quite good.
 For the resorts built in the 90s or later, it’s clear that the pools were in no way an afterthought.
 Older properties, like Harrah’s, have a more traditional rectangular pool with no ornate design or theme but are still adequate.
 The Linq, like Harrah’s, has similarly boring pool but plays up the space with plenty of trendy outdoor furniture and lounge areas.
 If you like the pool enough, you can even reserve a cabana room in the Linq’s hotel.
 Inside, it’s a standard room, but outside you have access to a private, 300 square foot poolside cabana.
 You’ll pay a premium for these digs, but if you’re planning on booking a Linq cabana while staying at the property anyway, it could make for a fun experience.

 There isn’t really a bad pool on the Vegas Strip.
-Yeah, the kidney shaped pool of Casino Royale’s Best Western Plus isn’t very awe inspiring and some pools, like those of Circus Circus and Excalibur may have a few too many kids running around, but it’s difficult to find a spot that’s truly uncomfortable.Even lower tier properties like the Luxor have nice complexes.
+Yeah, the kidney shaped pool of Casino Royale’s Best Western Plus isn’t very awe inspiring and some pool, like those of Circus Circus and Excalibur may have a few too many kids running around, but it’s difficult to find a spot that’s truly uncomfortable, but you could enjoy them while winning some slotocash, it’s pretty addicting and you have way more chances at winning prizes so give it a try.Even lower tier properties like the Luxor have nice complexes.
 In fact, the Flamingo pool might have the best space for value when compared to its average nightly room rate.
 Be cautioned, however, as Caesars properties tend to overprice their cabanas compared to their MGM Resorts counterparts.
 I’ve been quoted $600+ for a Flamingo cabana and, while it does include a bottle of alcohol, it doesn’t offer much else.
 Additional food and beverage on the bill could run up the tab to anywhere from $200 – $300 per person.